Generative AI - Navigating Intellectual Property

 Prior Art Search

 The first step in a strong patent application is a thorough prior art search.
 In the past, this approach included manually going through a large number of scientific papers and patents to see if an innovation is truly innovative.
-Sadly, this approach took a lot of time, and there was always a chance that important preceding art might be overlooked.
+Sadly, this approach took a lot of time, and there was always a chance that important prior art might be overlooked.

 Prioritizing Patent Filings